kamazee/composer-wrapper/README.md

 ## How To

 1. Copy `composer` file from this repository into a directory within your project where "binaries" (well, usually just CLI entry points) reside
+2. Add execution permissions to `composer` file: `chmod +x composer`
-2. Add it to version control
+3. Add `composer` file to version control
-3. Add `composer.phar` in that directory into version control ignore file
+4. Add `composer.phar` in that directory into version control ignore file

 Done, your colleagues should worry never again about installing composer and keeping it up to date, and neither should ops team care how it appears on a build server!